kiendang/kiendang.github.io/_posts/2019-02-14-docker-rootless.md

 ## Rootless containers leveraging NVIDIA GPUs

-You will need to disable `cgroup` in `nvidia-container-runtime` since `cgroup` is not yet supported in Docker rootless mode.
+You will need to disable `cgroups` in `nvidia-container-runtime` since it is not yet supported in Docker rootless mode.

 ### Get NVIDIA Container Toolkit